eliasmpw/Machine_Learning_2018/project2/README.md

 python3 cooc.py
 ```

-Then you can to train GloVe word embeddings, that is to compute an embedding vector for wach word in the vocabulary.
+Then you can do train GloVe word embeddings, that is to compute an embedding vector for each word in the vocabulary.

 `glove_solution.py`